Will UnitedHealth Insurance Cover Drug Treatment Programs?

 - Group therapy provided by substance abuse counselors, psychologists, or physicians

-- Educational and behavioral therapy group sessions
+- Educational and behavioral health therapy group sessions

 - Individual and family therapy sessions